Prepare your environment

 • Red Hat must have ingress access to EC2 hosts and the API server from allow-listed IP addresses.

-• Red Hat must have egress allowed to the documented domains.
-See the "AWS firewall prerequisites" section for the designated domains.
+• Red Hat must have egress allowed to the domains documented in the "Firewall prerequisites" section.

 Additional resources

-The following sections describe requirements for OpenShift Cluster Manager.
-If you use the CLI tools exclusively, then you can disregard the requirements.
+The following configuration details are required only if you use OpenShift Cluster Manager to manage your clusters.
+If you use the CLI tools exclusively, then you can disregard these requirements.

-Red Hat OpenShift Service on AWS (ROSA) cluster-provisioning tasks require linking ocm-role and user-role IAM roles to your AWS account using your Amazon Resource Name (ARN).
+When you provision Red Hat OpenShift Service on AWS (ROSA) using OpenShift Cluster Manager, you must associate the ocm-role and user-role IAM roles with your AWS account using your Amazon Resource Name (ARN).
+This association process is also known as account linking.

-You can link your AWS account to existing IAM roles by using the Red Hat OpenShift Service on AWS (ROSA) CLI, rosa.
+You can associate or link your AWS account with existing IAM roles by using the Red Hat OpenShift Service on AWS (ROSA) CLI, rosa.

 Prerequisites